MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/srs2-release-note.md

 Introduced in this update:
 - Code changes necessary to prepare the SRSv2 app for later Windows 10 Version 1803 upgrade
 - Fix formatting issue with localized EULAs - specifically Norwegian - which prevents advancing beyond EULA OOBE setup window
 - Code changes required to make Skype Room Systems v2 application run on legacy Lync Room Systems.
-See more [here] (https://aka.ms/lrsupgrade).
+See more [here](https://aka.ms/lrsupgrade).

 ### 4.0.19.0 (8/31/2018)
 Introduced in this update: